Karaka-Management/Karaka/security_guidelines.md

 The tool to protect clients from CSRF is a randomly generated CSRF token, that can be used inside the URI generator.
-It's highly recomended to make use of this token whenever possible in order to reduce the risk of CSRF attacks.
+It's highly recomended to make use of this token whenever possible to reduce the risk of CSRF attacks.

 Example usage: